 The extensive practitioner experience combined with the academic credentials of the SPEA faculty provides students with a unique opportunity to broaden their understanding of public affairs.

-National Association of Schools of Public Affairs and Administration (NASPAA)
+Network of Schools of Public Policy, Affairs and Administration.

 Does the program meet the needs of part-time students?
 Yes, the program and scheduling of courses is designed to meet the needs of part-time as well as full-time students.
 All required courses are offered in the evenings or on weekends, to accommodate the needs of in-service students.
 Will I have the opportunity to relate classroom instruction to real-world problems?
 Absolutely, the faculty has real-world professional experience, and that experience is recognized in the quality of classroom instruction.
 Also, the internships offered by the division are outstanding, with opportunities available for graduate-level internships in all areas of concentration.